How to Measure a Room

 Step Four: Subtract Doors and Window Openings

-When measuring for some materials such as paint it might be important to subtract surfaces that will not be covered like doors or windows.
-Note that when measuring for some material accounting for doors and windows may not be necessary and this step can be skipped.
+When measuring for some materials, such as paint, it might be important to subtract surfaces that will not be covered, like doors or windows.
+Note that when measuring for some materials accounting for doors and windows may not be necessary, and you can skip this step.